 It sounds like a small difference, but in my experience it’s a major con.
 A mobile site means that your customers are redirected to a m.yourstore.com from your www.yourstore.com.
 Sure, they get a custom experience, but it’s very different than your actual store experience.
 Additionally, the mobile site is only triggered by screen size.
 There’s no in between sizing for the Notes, iPads, and tablets of the world.
 Your store is beautiful on the iPhone or on a desktop – but bad on anything else.

-The web has moved to responsive design as the best practice by far – and it’s something that Volusion does not build into their platform.
+The web has moved to responsive design as the best practice by far – and it’s something that Volusion is still building into their platform

 Playing off the mobile site con, Volusion’s entire design features are also very limiting.
 The downside of Volusion starts with a